 The 737 MMA is assembled at the Boeing production facility in Renton, Washington, US.
-The 737's fuselage and tail sections are built by Spirit AeroSystems in Wichita, Kansas, before being transferred to Renton, where all the unique 737 MMA aircraft structural features are incorporated in sequence during fabrication and assembly.
+The 737’s fuselage and tail sections are built by Spirit AeroSystems, an aerospace company, in Wichita, Kansas, before being transferred to Renton, where all the unique 737 MMA aircraft structural features are incorporated in sequence during fabrication and assembly.

 P-8A Poseidon cockpit and flight management systems

-In March 2008, Boeing selected L-3 Communications Wescam to supply the MX-20HD digital electro-optical and infrared (EO/IR) multispectral sensor turrets for the P-8A Poseidon.
+In March 2008, Boeing selected L-3 Communications Wescam, a technology company based in Canada, to supply the MX-20HD digital electro-optical and infrared multispectral sensor turrets for the P-8A Poseidon.
 MX-20HD is gyro-stabilised and can have up to seven sensors, including infrared, CCDTV, image intensifier, laser rangefinder and laser illuminator.

-The aircraft is equipped with the upgraded APS-137D (V) 5 maritime surveillance radar and signal intelligence SIGINT system developed by Raytheon.
+The aircraft is equipped with the upgraded APS-137D (V) 5 maritime surveillance radar and signal intelligence SIGINT system developed by Raytheon, a defence company based in the US.
 The system was re-designated AN/APY-10 in June 2006.
 The AN/APY-10 radar is installed on the enlarged nose fairing.

-The AN/APY-10 radar provides the synthetic aperture radar (SAR) mode capability for imaging, detection, classification and identification of stationary ships and small vessels and for coastal and overland surveillance, as well as the high-resolution imaging synthetic aperture radar (ISAR) mode for imaging, detection, classification and tracking of surfaced submarines and small, fast-moving vessels that operate in coastal waters.
+The AN/APY-10 radar provides the synthetic aperture radar (SAR) mode capability for imaging, detection, classification and identification of stationary ships and small vessels as well as for coastal and overland surveillance.
+It also provides high-resolution imaging synthetic aperture radar (ISAR) mode for imaging, detection, classification and tracking of surfaced submarines and small, fast-moving vessels that operate in coastal waters.

-The SAR provides multiple-resolution strip map and spot SAR operation, and allows high-resolution for target identification, battle damage assessment and weapons targeting.
+The SAR provides a multiple-resolution strip map and spot SAR operation, allowing high resolution for target identification, battle damage assessment and weapons targeting.

 Periscope detection uses high-scan speeds, high-pulse repetition frequency and high-resolution mode with advanced sea clutter rejection.

-Raytheon is offering the new global positioning system with anti-jam, integrated friend or foe and towed decoy self-protection suites, along with a broadcast information system (BIS) and secure UHF satellite communications.
+Raytheon is offering the new global positioning system with anti-jam, integrated friend or foe and towed decoy self-protection suites, along with a broadcast information system and secure UHF satellite communications.

-The P-8A is also fitted with the CAE advanced integrated magnetic anomaly detection (MAD) system.
-The aircraft carries a rotary sonobuoy launcher with pneumatic ejection, being developed by EDO Corporation.
-The data links are being developed by Northrop Grumman Information Technology Division in Herndon, Virginia.
+The P-8A is fitted with the CAE advanced integrated magnetic anomaly detection system.
+The aircraft carries a rotary sonobuoy launcher with pneumatic ejection, being developed by EDO, an aerospace and defence company based in the US.
+The data links were developed by aerospace and defence company Northrop Grumman’s Information Technology Division in Herndon, Virginia.

 Weapons on the multi-mission maritime aircraft